-- We expect the City of Greater Sudbury will continue demonstrating prudent financial management, allowing it to keep generating healthy operating surpluses, despite pandemic-related operating pressures. - The city's elevated capital plan will widen after-capital deficits through 2022 and the debt-financing of some large, one-time projects will also increase the debt burden in the medium term. - We are affirming our 'AA' long-term issuer credit and senior unsecured debt ratings on the city. - The stable outlook reflects our expectation that the city will continue to generate healthy operating surpluses in the next two years and that its debt burden, although increasing, will remain manageable.
+- Economic growth will rebound in 2021 as COVID-19 pandemic-related restrictions ease, propelled by the City of Greater Sudbury's resource sector and large public sector. - The city's large capital plan will widen after-capital deficits through 2022 and the related debt financing will also increase the debt burden, which we expect will peak in 2022. - We are affirming our 'AA' long-term issuer credit and senior unsecured debt ratings on Sudbury. - The stable outlook reflects our expectation that in the next two years, the city will continue to execute its large capital program, resulting in modest after-capital deficits, but that it will continue to generate healthy operating surpluses.